Zuraiz270/dune-analytics-explorer/README.md

 1. Enter the desired `symbol` (e.g., BTC, ETH) and `period` (e.g., day, week, month, year) in the Streamlit app or directly in the script.
 2. Execute the query.
 3. Wait for the query status to update to "Completed."
+4. View the query results in a table and explore the graphs.
-4. Download the Parquet file containing the query results.
+5. Download the Parquet file containing the query results.

 ## Contributing